Refugees and the Syria Crisis

 The conflict in Syria has created over 3.2 million refugees of which over 1 million are children.
 Inside Syria there are a further 6.5 million people who have been forced to flee their homes.
 The UN Refugee Agency has called this the worst humanitarian crisis of our time.
 The scale of what is happening has not been seen since the second world war.

-In January 2014 the UK Government announced that it would use its quote refugee programme, the Gateway Protection Programme, to resettle refugees from Syria.
+In January 2014 the UK Government announced that it would use its quota refugee programme, the Gateway Protection Programme, to resettle refugees from Syria.
 Under this programme 750 people a year can be brought to the UK as refugees.
-In September 2015 the UK Government announced that over the next five years 20,000 people from Syria will be given protection in the UK under a Vulnerable Persons Relocation Scheme.
-This scheme will be focused on the most vulnerable.
+In September 2015 the UK Government announced that over the next five years 20,000 people from Syria would be given protection in the UK under a Vulnerable Persons Relocation Scheme.

 How resettlement happens